MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 ## Office Telemetry Dashboard

 In the past, before there was the Readiness Toolkit or the Office 365 ProPlus readiness features in Configuration Manager, we recommended Office Telemetry Dashboard for Office compatibility assessment.
-Office Telemetry Dashboard, which was first released in Office 2013, is still a supported tool, but we now only recommend if you need specific usage and health information.
+Office Telemetry Dashboard, which was first released in Office 2013, is still a supported tool, but we now only recommend it if you need specific usage and health information.

 Office Telemetry Dashboard can assist some organizations primarily in the Manage phase, because it provides the following usage and health information: